 Do you experience high levels of anxiety when visiting the dentist?
 You may be a candidate for Sedation Dentistry.
-Drs.
-Allison or Sampaio is able to administer (oral conscious) sedation for certain patients, commonly referred to as “Sleep Dentistry.”
+Dr. Sampaio is able to administer (oral conscious) sedation for certain patients, commonly referred to as “Sleep Dentistry.”

 Advantages to patients include: